gmc-code/PC-microbit-micropython/docs/lessons/Mu_editor.rst

 Fixing indenting quickly
 --------------------------

-| Select multiple lines at once.
+| Select multiple lines of code.
 | Unindent them all at once using ``SHIFT TAB``.
 | Indent them all at once using ``TAB``